csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 ```

 ### 9. For loops
-* If we want a piece a code to run many times, we can call a for loop.
+* If we want a piece a code to run many times, we can call a 'for loop'.
 Inside a for loop, you can decide what number to start with and how many times you want the loop to be ran.
 * This for loop starts with the number 0 and increases every time through.
 As long as the number is below the number 10, the loop will be ran.
 Therefore, the loop will be ran a total of 10 times, and the last number to be ran will be 9.
 The loop will stop at 9 because we set the criteria that numbers must be under 10 to be ran.
 ```javascript
 for (var num = 0; num < 10; num++) {